adriandarian/md2jira/CONTRIBUTING.md

 Before requesting a feature:

-1. Check [IMPROVEMENTS.md](IMPROVEMENTS.md) - it might already be planned
+1. Search existing issues for similar requests
-2. Search existing issues for similar requests
+2. Consider if it aligns with project goals
-3. Consider if it aligns with project goals
+3. Use the feature request issue template

 When requesting: